Aoli03/DSD-Final-Lab-Project/README.md

 Group work for Digital System Design, VHDL Projects for Nexys A7-100T FPGAs using Vivado

 ## Introduction
-We created a game we are calling _**Evade**_, where you play as a 'car' whose horizontal position is controlled by a potentiometer.
+Created a game we are calling _**Evade**_, where you play as a 'car' whose horizontal position is controlled by a potentiometer.
 * **GOAL:** You must avoid obstacles as you accelerate down a road.
 * **SCORING:** The 7-segment display on the board increments based on the time spent until the player is hit.
 * **LOSING:** If the car gets hit by an obstacle, then the game will end.